noaaport/nbsp/README.rst

 specific customized storage, backup and retrieval schemes.

-Nbsp can distribute the files through the network in various formats, including standad http and ftp channels, or the QBT (Quick Block Transfer *byte blaster*) format used by emwin (pure text bulletins as well as jpg satellite images and gif radar images).
+Nbsp can distribute the files through the network in various formats, including standad http and ftp channels, or the (old) QBT (Quick Block Transfer *byte blaster*) format used by emwin (pure text bulletins as well as jpg satellite images and gif radar images).
 It has the capability to distribute the files by nntp, via an inn news gateway,